Tucupita Marcano Player Props: Pirates vs. Guardians

 Tucupita Marcano At The Plate

-- Marcano is batting .238 with 12 doubles, two triples, three home runs and 10 walks.
+- Marcano has 12 doubles, two triples, three home runs and 10 walks while batting .238.

-- Marcano has reached base via a hit in 38 games this year (of 64 played), and had multiple hits in seven of those games.
+- In 59.4% of his 64 games this season, Marcano has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has gone deep in three games this season (4.7%), homering in 1.4% of his trips to the dish.
+- He has hit a home run in 4.7% of his games this season, and 1.4% of his plate appearances.

 - He has scored at least one run 14 times this season (21.9%), including one multi-run game.